ET-CS/Centos-Backup-Script/README.md

 you can set the backup destination to another folder by manually editing the `backupdir` setting.

-> Currently, 	The /backup folder existence check not made. you have to create this folder manually inside the `workdir` (as explained in Installation / Step 4):

 ### Enable script
 By default, the script is set in test-mode (NO BACKUP).